DataRockMyWorld/DataRockMyWorld.github.io/_posts/2022-04-11-Ghana: Climate-Change.md

 A journey of a thousand miles begins with one step.

-The government bears the bulk of the responsibility in the climate fight but I believe Data and an open-source platform like galaxy climate gives us the opportunity to educate, generate, manage, manipulate and analyze climate data to help mitigate the impact of the weather and climate change on a regional scale.
+I believe Data and an open-source platform like galaxy climate gives us the opportunity to educate, generate, manage, manipulate and analyze climate data to help mitigate the impact of weather and climate change on a regional scale.